Anik3tos/Anik3tos/README.md

 <h1 align="center">About me</h1>

-I'm a (Freelance) Microsoft full stack developer with over 10 years of relevant experience.
-During this time, I have worked with both legacy systems and cutting edge technologies.
-My primary focus is the development of web and enterprise applications.
-But in my spare time I like to work on my game in Unity and some machine learning and crypto/stock trading in Python.
+I'm a seasoned Full Stack Developer with over a decade of experience in Microsoft technologies.
+My journey spans from maintaining legacy systems to implementing cutting-edge solutions.
+While my primary focus is developing robust web and enterprise applications, I'm passionate about exploring new technologies through side projects:

 <h1 align="center">Skill stack</h1>